Analysis | Inside Cuomo’s ‘improper and retaliatory’ campaign to fight sexual harassment allegations

-In the 165-page report, James’s team details efforts by Cuomo’s staff to undermine those who accused him or investigated him.
+In the 165-page report, James’s team details efforts by the Democratic governor’s staff to undermine those who accused him or investigated him.
 Some of these efforts ran afoul of the law, according to James’s report, while others involved bare-knuckle politics.

-In one case, Cuomo’s team circulated confidential pieces of information about a former aide, Lindsay Boylan, “that were intended to discredit and disparage Ms. Boylan.”
+In one case, the report says, Cuomo’s team circulated confidential pieces of information about a former aide, Lindsey Boylan, “that were intended to discredit and disparage Ms. Boylan.”
 The report also says Cuomo’s team had been preparing “a proposed op-ed, originally drafted by the Governor, that contained personal and professional attacks on Ms. Boylan and then sharing (both written drafts and the substance) with a number of current and former Executive Chamber employees.”

 The op-ed was ultimately scrapped because, according to the report, many involved felt it would constitute inadvisable “victim shaming.”

-Note: An earlier version of this article misspelled Lindsey Boylan's name as Lindsay.
-The article has been corrected.